Ten Google Business Profile changes that moved the needle in 2025 — and how to apply them as an Irish tourism operator in 2026.

 Google Business Profile is the first place most travellers land.
 But in 2026, that traveller is increasingly cross-referencing what they see on Google with what an AI assistant said about you.
 A well-optimised GBP gives AI engines something accurate to cite.
 A neglected one gives them something to get wrong.
 Both channels matter — see how we cover both.

 Want an outside read on your Google Business Profile?
-Book a free 30-minute call — we'll pull your profile live on the call and walk through what to change.
+Book a free call — we'll pull your profile live on the call and walk through what to change.